petedavisdev/petedavis.dev/_posts/vuepress-layouts.md

 </footer>
 ```

 On some layouts you will want to insert additional features in different places within this structure.
-For example, on your posts you may want to include post info (data, author, tags...) at the start of the main section and some social media sharing buttons just after your content.
+For example, on your posts you may want to include post info (data, author, tags...) at the start of the main section and some social media sharing buttons and a newsletter subscription form just after your content.

 To make this possible, simply add some named slots to the template.
 Layout.vue will look like this...